 The human body repairs damaged cells during sleep.
 The problem with electric blankets is that they radiate electromagnetic fields that interfere with this process, which can seriously affect your health.

-Studies of pregnant women who regularly use an electric under or over-blanket have shown an increased risk of endometrial cancer and miscarriage, and during the first trimester, a four-fold increase in babies being born with cancer.
-And at least two studies I’ve heard of have shown that long-term use of electric blankets by children results in a five-fold increase in the risk of leukemia (Hatch 1998 in the US & Dockerty 1998 in New Zealand).
+Decades of scientific research has shown that pregnant women who regularly use an electric under or over-blanket have an increased risk of endometrial cancer and miscarriage, and during the first trimester, a four-fold increase in babies being born with cancer.
+Other studies, starting with Hatch 1998 in the US & Dockerty 1998 in New Zealand, have shown that long-term use of electric blankets by children results in a five-fold increase in the risk of leukemia.

-The EMFs of electrical appliances reduce the further away from them you are, but you can’t do this with an electric blanket.
-By its very nature it’s designed to in close proximity to your body.
+The electromagnetic fields (EMFs) of electrical appliances reduce the further away from them you are.
+The problem is, you can’t do this with an electric blanket.
+It’s designed to be in close proximity to your body to keep you warm.

-Using an electric blanket just to warm the bed and then unplugging it at the wall before you get in does resolve the problem.
-However it doesn’t take into account the way the metal wire in the blanket can conduct geopathic stress, which can be just as damaging to health as EMFs.
+Using an electric blanket just to warm the bed and then unplugging it at the wall before you get in does solve the problem.
+However it doesn’t take into account the way the metal wire in an electric blanket can conduct geopathic stress, which can be just as damaging to health as EMFs.

-But there’s more.
-Even if you do find a low voltage, low magnetic field electric blanket and are sure you have your bed in a non-GS location, there is still the matter of the toxic fumes that most blankets emit.
+Even if you are able to find a low voltage, low magnetic field electric blanket and are sure you have your bed in a non-GS location, there is still the matter of the toxic fumes that most blankets emit.